Sashamxz/aws_click/README.md

 To get a list of instances with information about each instance use the following command:

 For all instances:
 ```
 python3 main.py list

 ```
-If you need only one , run this command with --instance-id:
+If you need only some, run this command with --instance-id:
 ```
 python3 main.py list  --instance-id your_instance_id
 ```